blakestarling/trading-strategy-processor/README.md

 3. The script must be version 4 or higher
 4. Click "Process Code" to add AutoView alert syntax
 5. Copy the processed code from the output area
+6. Paste the processed code into a new TradingView strategy
+7. Create an alert for the strategy with alert() function calls only
+8. Connect your AutoView webhook URL
+9. Profit